LarsGKodehode/react-course-4-weeks/README.md

 This is the important file. *npm* looks for this exact file when it is run to be aware of what this project actually is.

 ### README.md
 This file.
 When published to GitHub.com if there are any file named README.md that file is displayed as sort of documentation for the folder where it is located.
+The file that is originally created when create-react-app is run contains some instructions for how to use create-react-app.
+Once you have read them, I suggest you replace the content with a description of your application.